-• Antibacterial surface sprays, including Milton and Flash with bleach, are not
+- The room where the resident is isolated must be cleaned and disinfected at least on a daily basis. - To facilitate cleaning during the isolation period, the resident's personal items should be kept to a minimum.
+All unnecessary items as well as unwrapped food and sweets should be removed from the isolation room. - Antibacterial surface sprays, including Milton and Flash with bleach, are not effective against C. difficile spores. - Any equipment required for resident management or care, should ideally be disposable or must be dedicated for that resident only.
+Reusable equipment must be cleaned and disinfected using a sporicidal product between use on the resident and again when the infectious period is over. - Encourage residents to close the toilet seat lid before flushing the toilet, to reduce the possible spread of C. difficile spores. - The isolated resident's commode (including underneath the seat and frame) and/or en-suite toilet (including assistance rails, raised toilet seat, flush handle/button, toilet), should be cleaned then disinfected after each use for a bowel motion using a sporicidal product, e.g. 1,000 ppm chlorine-based disinfectant solution or equivalent product, as per manufacturer's instructions.

-- Any equipment required for resident management or care, should ideally be disposable or must be dedicated for that resident only.
-Reusable equipment must be cleaned and disinfected using a sporicidal product between use on the resident and again when the infectious period is over. - The isolated resident's commode (including underneath the seat and frame) and/or en-suite toilet (including assistance rails, raised toilet seat, flush handle/button, toilet), should be cleaned then disinfected after each use for a bowel motion using a sporicidal product, e.g. 1,000 ppm chlorine-based disinfectant solution, or equivalent product as per manufacturer's instructions. - Used commode pans should be washed in a washer disinfector.
-If a washer/disinfector is not available, pans should be emptied in a slop hopper/toilet and washed in a designated sink or a bowl labelled for the cleaning of commode pans.
+- Used commode pans should be washed in a washer disinfector.
+If a washer/ disinfector is not available, pans should be emptied in a slop hopper/toilet and washed in a designated sink or a bowl labelled for the cleaning of commode pans.
 After use, the sink/bowl should be filled with general purpose neutral detergent and warm water and the pan immersed, washed and dried with paper towels.
-It should then be wiped with a sporicidal disinfectant solution, and allowed to dry. - When using mobility aids for the resident, e.g. hoist, frame, wheelchair, etc., these should be cleaned and disinfected daily and whenever visibly soiled. - The room where the resident is isolated must be cleaned and disinfected at least daily basis. - To facilitate cleaning during the isolation period, the resident's personal items should be kept to a minimum.
-All unnecessary items as well as unwrapped food and sweets should be removed from the isolation room. - When the resident no longer requires isolation, the room should undergo a deep clean with general purpose neutral detergent, e.g. Hospec, then a sporicidal disinfectant or a combined '2 in 1' detergent and disinfectant solution.
+It should then be wiped with a sporicidal disinfectant solution, and allowed to dry. - When using mobility aids for the resident, e.g. hoist, frame, wheelchair, etc., these should be cleaned and disinfected daily and whenever visibly soiled. - When the resident no longer requires isolation, the room should undergo a deep clean (terminal decontamination) with general purpose neutral detergent, then a sporicidal disinfectant or a combined '2 in 1' detergent and disinfectant solution.
 Soft furnishings, e.g. curtains, should be changed and curtain tracks disinfected.
 Where possible, surfaces and equipment should be steam cleaned.
 Refer to the 'Isolation Policy for Care Home settings' for more detailed information. - As per the 'National colour coding scheme for cleaning materials and equipment in care homes', yellow colour coded cleaning equipment should be allocated for use only in the isolation room and should be removed from the room after each period of cleaning. - Mops heads should preferably be disposable.
 Reusable mop heads should be laundered on a hot wash after each use. - Buckets should be washed after each use, then wiped with a sporicidal disinfectant, dried with paper towels and stored inverted to air dry in the housekeeping/cleaners equipment store room. - Any concerns regarding the standard of environmental cleanliness must be reported to the person in charge immediately.

-Refer to the 'Safe management of care equipment Policy for Care Home settings'
+Refer to the 'Safe management of care equipment Policy for Care Home settings' and the 'Safe management of the care environment Policy for Care Home settings'.